 Claffin Athletics enjoyed a history making year in 2015-16, which included track standout Brandon Valentine-Parris becoming the University's first-ever Olympian.
-Valentine-Parris was named to the St. Vincent and the Grenadine's Olympic team and qualified to compete in the
+Valentine-Parris was named to the St. Vincent and the Grenadine's Olympic team and qualified to compete in the in the SIAC Tournament en route to capturing the school's first-ever SIAC championship title and a berth in the

 400 meters.
-Claffin's track success in women's competition was highlighed by Trisana Fairweather who placed first at the NCAA Outdoor Championships.
+Claflin's track success in women's competition was highlighed by Trisana Fairweather who placed first at the NCAA Outdoor Championships.
 Fairweather, a two-time SIAC Women's Track Athlete of the Year (2015, 2016), earned All-American honors in addition to capturing the University's firstever NCAA individual track title.